SethPtk/Yukio_nori_code/README.md

 if you wanna the whole bot just download all the file and replace everything in .env

+for all emoji dm to me in discord.

 make sure you are not missing any file

 thank you